abemscac/pies-doc/docs/vue3/ref-or-reactive.md

 ### How `ref()` Works

 The following pseudocode gives us a decent concept of how `ref()` works in Vue 3.
-Although it is extremely simplified and rearranged, we can still get some ideas of what's going on inside `ref()`:
+Although it is extremely simplified and rearranged, we're still able to get the main idea of what's going on inside `ref()`:

 ```ts showLineNumbers
 import { reactvie, Ref } from 'vue'